Senior Management Team

 Ken is responsible for developing the transformation vision for Teachers Health, delivering strategy in the key areas of digital, member experience and operational excellence.

 Prior to joining Teachers Health in 2017, Ken was a partner at consulting firm ITeM Group, and has held senior management roles at ASX and NASDAQ listed companies.

-With over 30 years’ experience in marketing and management, Wendy joined Teachers Health in 2013, before becoming the Head of Marketing, Brand & Growth in 2017.
+With over 30 years’ experience in marketing and management, Wendy joined Teachers Health in 2013, before becoming Chief Marketing Officer in 2017.